Full Convergence of Regularized Methods for Unconstrained Optimization: Introduction

 Our analysis shows that, when $f$ is pseudoconvex and $r \ge 3$, \textit{the whole sequence $\{x_k\}$ generated by the regularized methods converges} if an appropriate sequence of matrices $\{Q_k\}$ is employed.
 Specifically, $\{Q_k\}$ must be chosen so as to guarantee that $\{x_k\}$ is a \textit{variable metric quasi-Fej{\'e}r monotone} sequence.

 In the literature, it is known that the whole sequence of points converges, under convexity assumptions, for (sub)gradient methods~\cite{alber:1998,bertsekas:2015,burachik:1995,iusem:2003,nesterov:2013,polyak:1987}.
 Our result hence extends that property to a broader class of regularized methods.
+Interestingly, our analysis also shows that the convergence of the algorithm does not require the assumption of bounded level sets, which is typically needed to obtain the $\mathcal O(1/k)$ convergence rate of regularized methods using first-order information in the convex case~\cite{cartis:2012b}.

+Let us also remark that the matrix $Q_k$ used in model~\eqref{mk} is not required to approximate the Hessian (which may not exist in our setting, since we only assume access to $f$ and $\nabla f$).
+This differentiates our approach from methods that explicitly employ Hessian approximations, e.g., via finite differences~\cite{grapiglia:2022}.

 The rest of the paper is organized as follows.
 In Section~\ref{sec:fejer}, we review the notion of Fej{\'e}r monotonicity and its extensions.
 In Section~\ref{sec:reg_methods}, we describe the class of regularized methods under analysis.
 In Section~\ref{sec:analysis}, we give the main result of the paper showing the convergence of the whole sequence of points generated by the considered class of algorithms.
 In Section~\ref{sec:alg_example}, we provide an example of a regularized method that generates a sequence of points converging to a minimizer of the objective function.
+In Section~\ref{sec:matrix}, we describe an iterative procedure to compute appropriate matrices that satisfy the conditions required for the considered class of algorithms.
+In Section~\ref{sec:num}, we analyze the practical performance of the proposed algorithmic scheme under different choices for the sequence of matrices.
 Finally, some conclusions are drawn in Section~\ref{sec:conclusions}.